org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 → `VulnerabilityStatusEnrichment` / `vulnerabilityStatusEnrichment`

+See [Vulnerability Status](vulnerability-status.md) to learn more about vulnerability status files.

+Adds status information to the vulnerabilities in the inventory.

+1. Parse all status files provided by the configuration parameter `yamlFiles`
+2. Append all vulnerabilities that are not yet known to the inventory to the `Vulnerabilities` sheet as status `void` with the current timestamp and appends a `Tags` value `added by status`
+3. Use the [CPE URIs](parsing-effective-cpe.md) and the vulnerability name to find affected `VulnerabilityStatus` entries
+4. Apply the first matching entry.
+If there is at least one more matching, warn the user.

+#### Affected attributes

+- `Vulnerabilities`
+    - read :mag_right:
+        - Name
+    - write :memo:
+        - Reviewed Advisories
+        - Status history
+        - Accepted by
+        - Reported by
+        - Title
+        - multiple CVSS-scoring related fields
+        - Status
+        - Rationale
+        - Risk
+        - Measures

 ---

 ### Vulnerability Keywords

 → `VulnerabilityKeywordsEnrichment` / `vulnerabilityKeywordsEnrichment`

+See [Vulnerability Keywords](vulnerability-keywords.md) to learn more about vulnerability keyword files.

+1. Parse all keyword sets from the `yamlFiles` configuration parameter
+2. Iterate over all vulnerabilities from the inventory:
+    1. Find the matching keyword sets using the `Description` and `Weakness` from the vulnerability (case-insensitive search)
+    2. Write the keyword information into the `Matched Keyword Sets` attribute.
+The data is stored in a json array and may contain score, name, category and notes.
+    3. If at least one keyword set has a score, write the total score it into `Matched Keyword Total Score`
+    4. A keyword file may reference a status entry.
+If this is the case, apply the status to the matching vulnerability.
+       See the `vulnerabilityStatusEnrichment` above for more details.

+#### Affected attributes

+- `Vulnerabilities`
+    - read :mag_right:
+        - Description
+        - Weakness
+        - Title
+        - Advisories
+    - write :memo:
+        - Matched Keyword Sets
+        - Matched Keyword Total Score
+        - (… all Vulnerability Status attributes)

 ---

 ## Step 4: fill vulnerability meta data and add advisory data if available

+Optionally, advisory information can be appended to the inventory.
+This currently includes data from the CERT-FR, CERT-SEI and MSRC (Microsoft Security Response Center).
+These enrichment steps all work similarly, as they all inherit from the `VulnerabilityDetailsFillingEnrichment` class, which is also the basis for the _Step 2_ enrichment steps.

+1. For every vulnerability, check whether `shouldMissingInformationBeFilled` is true.
+For the steps below, this is always if the `Advisories`attributes do not contain and advisory entry of the given type (`MSRC`, `CERT_FR`, `CERT_SEI`), as this would mean that the process has already run on the vulnerability.
+2. If an enrichment is required, call the `fillDetailsOnVulnerability` method:
+3. Collect all advisor entries with either the `Name` of the vulnerability as id, or as fallback, all entries that reference the current vulnerability `Name` in the referenced ids.
+4. Use the `appendToVulnerabilityMetaData` method to apply the entry to the vulnerability.
+    1. Use the `toJson` method of the advisory entry to merge existing advisor entries with the new one in `Advisories`
+    2. If the vulnerability is missing `Url` or `Description`, fill the data
+    3. Merge the references with any existing `References`

+### MSRC Advisor details filling

+→ `MsrcAdvisorFillDetailsEnrichment` / `msrcAdvisorFillDetailsEnrichment`

+This step uses the general step (Step 4) from above.

+Adds MSRC Advisor information to the vulnerabilities in the inventory.
+This is done by finding all CVE/ADV vulnerabilities that have not been processed by this process yet and using these names to match advisories from the MSRC index.

+Collect all `VulnerabilityMetaData` with a `CVE` or `ADV` identifier, but without matched MSRC advisory.

+1. Find all advisories that contain the CVE/ADV from the vulnerability as id
+2. Append the advisor source to the `Source` field
+3. If no `Url` present, set it to the advisor URL
+4. If no `Description` present, set it to the summary or description as fallback
+5. Append the Advisor URL and all other references to the `References` field
+6. If present, apply the CVSS information as modified information
+7. Use the `toJson` method to append the entire advisory entry in `Advisories`.
+This includes data like descriptions, modified date, references and more.
+This data can then be used in later steps.

+#### Affected attributes

+See `NVD CVE details filling`.

+---

 ### CERT-FR Advisors details filling

 → `CertFrAdvisorFillDetailsEnrichment` / `certFrAdvisorEnrichment`

+This step uses the general step (Step 4) from above.

+#### Affected attributes

+See `NVD CVE details filling`.

 ---

 ### CERT-SEI Advisors details filling

 → `CertSeiAdvisorFillDetailsEnrichment` / `certSeiAdvisorEnrichment`

+This step uses the general step (Step 4) from above.

+#### Affected attributes

+See `NVD CVE details filling`.

 ---